sevonj/godot-script-validator/README.md

 ## Limitations

-- This is not compatible with autoloads, because Godot doesn't load them when checking scripts.
+- This is not compatible with autoloads, since Godot doesn't load them when checking scripts.

 ## Usage